tashifkhan/GitHub-Stats-API/readme.md

 GET /{username}/commits
 ```

-Retrieves a list of all commits made by the user across their owned repositories.
+Retrieves a list of all commits made by the user across their owned repositories, sorted by timestamp (most recent first).

 #### Parameters